 Areas In Pink Removed From Turf

-The irrigation installation was bid separately to local contractors.
-At the end of the day a determination was made to utilize Shenzhen Zeta Hydric Irrigation Engineering Co., LTD for local installation experience in conjunction with a foreign Quality Control supervisor hired by the club.
+The irrigation installation was bid separately by local contractors.
+At the end of the day, a determination was made to utilize Shenzhen Zeta Hydric Irrigation Engineering Co., LTD for local installation experience in conjunction with a foreign Quality Control supervisor hired by the club.
 The majority of the equipment also was provided by the club.
-Jason MacClellan was hired by the club to oversee the day to day installation by the contractor.
-Jaosn has significant international irrigation renovation and HDPE pipe experience.
+Jason MacClellan was hired by the club to oversee the day-to-day installation by the contractor.
+Jason has significant international irrigation renovation and HDPE pipe experience.
 The club is also providing some labor to help with the all-important sod replacement and cleanup.
-This method offered the club the local labor they needed coupled with experience at the best price possible.
-At the end of the installation they own the equipment as well.
+This method offered the club the local labor they needed combined with experience at the best price possible.
+At the end of the installation, they own the equipment as well.

-On a renovation project it is very important to limit the inconvenience to the members as much as possible.
+In a renovation project, it is very important to limit the inconvenience to the members as much as possible.
 This objective will be implemented in various ways such as: